 - 1. Paved Multi-use Trails.
 Bicycles, electric scooters, personal transportation devices, and OPDMD may be operated on paved multi-use trails, subject to the limitations of this Chapter. - 2.
 Unpaved Trails.
 Bicycles, electric scooters, personal transportation devices, and OPDMD may be operated on unpaved trails, provided that they do not risk damage to the trail, surrounding environment, or pose a risk to the safety of other trail users.
+Note: This would allow all devices to use unpaved trails.
+Local jurisdictions may wish to modify this provision to better fit their unpaved trail network conditions.

-Model Ordinance for Bicycles and Personal Transportation Devices for the Des Moines Metro Region August 2, 2022

-Page 12 of 13
+Model Ordinance for Bicycles and Personal Transportation Devices for the Des Moines Metro Region August 2, 2022 Page 12 of 13